 Australia’s GreenPower program has announced several significant changes.

 Under the national program, accredited retailers, like Shell Energy, offer GreenPower products to their customers.
-The retailer purchases and surrenders Large-scale Generation Certificates (LGCs) to match their customer’s usage, which in turn creates demand for investment in more renewable generation in the grid.
+GreenPower is the only government-backed renewable energy program in Australia, offering customers accredited renewable energy options.
+Under the GreenPower program, retailers purchase and surrender Large-scale Generation Certificates (LGCs) from GreenPower accredited generators to match their customer’s usage, which in turn creates demand for investment in more renewable generation in the grid.

-Since its introduction in 1997, the GreenPower program has gone through a number of changes, the most recent of which were announced in June 2025.
+Since its introduction in 1997, the GreenPower program has gone through a number of changes, the most recent of which were announced in June 2025 to reflect the evolving market.

 1. GreenPower Customers must match a minimum 30% of their electricity consumption with GreenPower